 Use the following best practices to help build your network topology.

-- Enable graceful restart on your on-premises (peer) BGP device.
-With grace restart, traffic between networks won't be disrupted in the event of a Cloud Router or BGP device failure as long as the BGP session is re-established within the graceful restart period.
+- Enable graceful restart on your on-premises BGP device.
+With graceful restart, traffic between networks won't be disrupted in the event of a Cloud Router or BGP device failure as long as the BGP session is re-established within the graceful restart period.

-- If graceful restart is not supported or enabled on your device, you should configure two peer devices with one tunnel each to provide redundancy.
-If you don't, VPN tunnel traffic can be disrupted in the event of Cloud Router or peer BGP device failure.
+- If graceful restart is not supported or enabled on your device, you should configure two on-premises devices with one tunnel each to provide redundancy.
+If you don't, VPN tunnel traffic can be disrupted in the event of Cloud Router or on-premises BGP device failure.

 - If you want to connect your on-premises network to multiple GCP projects using dynamic routing, use Shared VPC with Cloud Router.
 Create a Shared VPC host project network and connect it to your on-premises network.
 Then, share this network with service projects that require access to your on-premises network.
 The service projects can use the Cloud Router and VPN in the host project to communicate with the on-premises network.
 Cloud Router doesn't support route propagation to other Cloud Routers.
 For example, you can't create a hub and spoke network in GCP.